 Please see the visitor info page for more details.
 Orders for copies of records will be filled as they are received; see the orders section below.

 Orders and Fees

 Materials from the Manuscript Archive are available for duplication either by photocopy or digital scan.
 Requests for copies can be made in person, by phone or email, or on our website.
 The collection number, name, and box and folder numbers are required for duplication requests to be processed.
 Duplications can be delivered by postal mail or electronically.
-See the Orders and Fees page for the duplication costs.

 The Manuscript Archive accepts original documents such as letters or business files.
 Please see the OHS Collection Policy for specific details.
 Donations containing multiple formats such as photographs, film, or audio, are welcome as a complete donation.
 The Manuscript Archive does not accept duplicate copies of publications, copies of materials held by other libraries or archives, or records of people or events in other states or countries.

 Inquiries regarding manuscript collections should be directed to: